Pretty-Good-Freedom-Tech/grapevine-modular-structure/interpretation-engine/nostr/README.md

       }
       return response
     */
-    default
+    default:
-      return response = errorInterpretationProtocolNotRecognized() // may be moving this error to before the switch }
+      return errorInterpretationProtocolNotRecognized() // may be moving this error to before the switch }

   const response = {